tum-ewk/lemlab/README.md

 Link to our full [documentation](http://lemlab.readthedocs.io).

+NOTE: lemlab is not being actively developed any longer.
+Its successor HAMLET can be found [here](https://github.com/tum-ens/HAMLET).

 ## Description

 In order to further enable the integration of ever-increasing shares of decentralized electricity generation